iamfuckingsuhas/sysdesignnotes/design/uber.md

 use redlock to send one ride to a driver at a time only. so a driver is shown one ride at a time only.

+driver will have status attribute for on ride/available

 we show ride to driver for 5-10 seconds and show it to next user. so a ride is shown to one driver at a time only.

 ![img](https://github.com/iamfuckingsuhas/sysdesignnotes/blob/main/Assets/uberFinal.png)